Skip to main content

 Care Guide

-Plant in full sun in sharply drained, neutral to alkaline, gritty soil with a pH of 7.0–8.5.
-Space 8–10 inches (20–25 cm) apart.
-Amend heavy soils with coarse grit and limestone chips.
-Do not fertilise — lean soil maintains the compact habit.
-Water sparingly; drought-tolerant once established.
-Mulch with gravel or stone chips, not organic material.
-In the Pacific Northwest, site in a raised bed, rock garden, or wall top to ensure winter drainage.
+Sited in full sun in sharply drained neutral to alkaline gritty soil at pH 7.0-8.5.
+Spaced 8-10 inches (20-25 cm) apart.
+Heavy soils are amended with coarse grit and limestone chips.
+Fertilizer is not used since lean soil maintains the compact habit.
+Watered sparingly; drought-tolerant once established.
+Mulched with gravel or stone chips, not organic material.
+In the Pacific Northwest, sited in a raised bed, rock garden, or wall top to ensure winter drainage.

 Pruning

-Shear lightly after flowering in May, cutting back by one-third to maintain a compact, dense mound and prevent legginess.
-Do not cut into old bare wood.
+Sheared lightly after flowering in May, cutting back by one-third to maintain a compact dense mound and limit legginess.
+Cuts into old bare wood are avoided.
 No other pruning is required.

 Pruning Schedule